digidem/digital-democracy.org/_posts/blog/2020-06-17-color-coded-co-design-with-intentionality-respectful-technologies.md

 **Cesia**

-Color Coded started while we were doing anti-displacement work in Los Angeles before the term “gentrification” and much less “displacement” were part of the narrative.  \
+Color Coded started while we were doing anti-displacement work in Los Angeles before the term “gentrification” and much less “displacement” were part of the narrative.

-The origin in color coded is rooted in my story.
-In the 90s, I was part of the generation where the Internet didn't happen until middle school.
-I went to an academy for math engineering and science in high school.
-I didn't have access to a computer at home, but I was going to school with students that had not just one but also multiple screens, and who were learning how to code in high school.
-They had access to that through a STEM high school education.
-For someone who didn't have a computer at home, and undocumented in Salt Lake City, I was contending with the questions of who gets access to things, who gets to own things?
+I am a 90s baby, so the internet didn't really take off until I was in middle school.
+For my high school education, I attended the Academy for Math, Engineering, and Science.
+I was one of the many kids from low income communities that were poached for the “STEM track” from an early age.
+A lot of my classmates were programming new software, filing patents for their code/projects, and had multiple screens available to them at home.
+I received my first computer as a graduation gift and I’m very thankful for my uncle and others who offered tech access and support to make sure I had the tools I needed in order to be successful in high school with the hope of pursuing post-secondary education.

 I did neuroscience in undergrad, and computer science is something that's always talked about.
 I wanted to learn about it, but being in a predominantly white institution, in the sciences there was one black professor and one latino lab assistant.